 This clause should be used to define how Parties will fund the OA work programme.
 A funding agreement may be separately signed by the Parties involved to bring effect to this OA where the delivery of activities is dependent on this funding.
-It should be attached to the agreement as Schedule N. The example provided is a funding contract between government and an industry organisation.
-This level of formality may not be needed and the means of recording funding arrangements should be agreed by the parties to the OA.
+It should be attached to the agreement as Schedule N.

-The funding agreement includes, where relevant:
+The funding agreement may include, where relevant:

 - a.
 The purposes for which funding may only be used - b.
 The instruments for procuring third-party services (contracts etc) - c.
 How funds will be managed (e.g. held in a dedicated bank account) - d.
 The term of the funding agreement - e.
 Maximum total payment and payment schedules - f.
 Funding governance arrangements - g.
 Funding reporting requirements - h.
 Grounds for terminating the funding agreement and the effect of termination - i.
-Records and auditing of the funding agreement - j.
+Records and auditing of the funding agreement - i.
 Warranties made by each Party to the other(s) - k.
 The process for making variations to the funding agreement - I. Administrative details (addresses) - m.
 Any definitions needed to clarify the funding agreement - n.
 For loans, the repayment schedule and interest rate that will apply - o.
 Other matters required by legal teams